diogovalentte/mantium/README.md

 # Running

 By default, the API will be available on port `8080` and it's not accessible by other machines.
-To access the API in other machines, you run the container in [host network mode](https://docs.docker.com/network/drivers/host/) or behind a reverse proxy.
+To access the API on other machines, you run the container in [host network mode](https://docs.docker.com/network/drivers/host/) or behind a reverse proxy.

-- For convenience, you can change the API port using the environment variables `API_PORT`.
+- For convenience, you can change the API port using the environment variable `API_PORT`.

 ## Docker Compose